Rule structure

 The action is a function that should be fired when all patterns in the rule match.
 The action is called in the scope

-of the engine so you can use this
+of the engine so you can use this to assert, modify, or retract facts.
+An object containing all facts and

 references created by the alpha nodes is passed in as the first argument to the action.